aleguma/android-testbed/README.md

-# android-testbed
+# Android-testbed results

-Results of Android apps benchmarking
+Results of the benchmarking of a set of Android apps in different devices.

+Contact: alejandro.guerra@taltech.ee